emcfins/fargate-workshop-guide/content/create-a-service.md

 1. The service will now start your task.
 Click **View Service** and wait for your task to transition to **RUNNING**.

-1. Hit your task via the load balancer through the DNSName you noted in the previous section.
+1. Hit your task via the load balancer through the DNSName you noted in [Create an Application Load Balancer][create-an-alb].
 For example:

     ```console
     curl -Ss http://workshop-123456789.us-east-1.elb.amazonaws.com/quotes